 - 1. Turn on the system and allow Windows NT or Windows 95 to start. - 2.
-Insert the IBM ServeRAID Administration and Monitoring Diskette into the diskette drive. - 3.
+Insert the IBM ServeRAID Configuration CD into the CD-ROM drive. - 3.
 Click on Start, click on Run; then, type the following:

-a:\setup
+z:\programs\disk3\setup

-Note: The a represents the letter assignment for the diskette drive.

-4. Press Enter; then, follow the instructions that appear on the screen to complete the installation.
+- Note: The z represents the letter assignment for the CD-ROM drive that contains the ServeRAID CD. - 4.
+Press Enter; then, follow the instructions that appear on the screen to complete the installation.

-Refer to Chapter 4, "Starting and Using the Utility Programs" on page 57 for more information about the WIN32-Based program.
+Refer to Chapter 5, "Starting and Using the Utility Programs" on page 97 for more information about the WIN32-Based program.